zompinc/efcore-extensions/README.md

 ## Examples

+See the

+- Zomp.EFCore.WindowFunctions.Testing
+- Zomp.EFCore.BinaryFunctions.Testing
+- Zomp.EFCore.Combined.Testing

-See the `Zomp.EFCore.WindowFunctions.Testing` project for more examples.
+projects for more examples.